 In 1899, the Des Moines Valley Railway Company began work on a plan to extend their rail line in western Minnesota an additional 38.63 miles northwest from Bingham Lake to Currie.
-That year, nearly 14 miles of track was laid and put into operation.
+Nearly 14 miles of track was laid and put into operation that year.
 The remaining 24.73 miles of rail between Jeffers and Currie was finished the following year.
 Upon the completion of the spur, the Des Moines Valley Railway Company and all of its property was purchased by the Chicago, St. Paul, Minneapolis, and Omaha Railway.
 It was decided that the line would not extend beyond Currie, making the small town the new terminus of the railway’s western spur.

 The turntable had the ability to be operated by as few as two people—one pushing at each of the 11-foot poles that extended from the ends of the turntable.
 The engine could be turned clockwise or counter-clockwise to align with the track that either led to the roundhouse or back toward Bingham Lake.
 The entire turntable was so precisely balanced using a “sow in a saddle” system that moved with such ease that riders often commented that they weren’t even aware that they were moving unless they were looking out of the window.